|

 Formation of electric charges

 To understand the formation of lightning, it is essential to examine how charges accumulate in clouds.
-Inside a thunderstorm cloud, water and ice particles collide, transferring negative and positive charges.
+Inside a storm cloud, water and ice particles collide, transferring negative and positive charges.
 Negative charges generally accumulate at the base of the cloud, while positive charges build up at the top.
-This charge separation leads to an electrical tension that can reach hundreds of millions of volts before lightning strikes.
+This charge separation leads to an electric tension that can reach hundreds of millions of volts before lightning strikes.

 Types of lightning